-Crafting Proteins with Precision Fermentation
+Crafting Proteins With Precision Fermentation

 I had a chance to briefly chat with the founder of Every at the AI * Vegan meetup (I know, everything has to be AI in SF now).
 They make cruelty-free products like egg proteins.
 As I was asking him how exactly they produce it, he mentioned that they use precision fermentation.
 I’ve never heard of the term, but as I asked him more questions, I figured that they are probably just using the same technology Genentech used for their insulin production.
 With some googling afterwards, I was convinced that it is a combination of recombinant DNA (rDNA) technology and fermentation.